Call: Environment and sustainability without boundaries

 How to apply

-Use the attached template (docx 19 kB) for the application, maximum two pages.
+Use the Application template 2023.docx (docx 19 kB) for the application, maximum two pages.
 Applicants must be employees of KTH and the funding used primarily within KTH.
 Send your application to firstname.lastname@example.org

 For more information please contact email@example.com or Karin Larsdotter firstname.lastname@example.org, who can also help with contacts within KTH.